learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 If in doubt, send too many of these.
 If necessary we'll refine the instructions but we'd rather get too many false positives than fail to help a student who's having a hard time.

+### Struggling Student

+This is if a paying student is sturggling with the curriculum.
+It's not on you as a Technical Coach to teach students who are struggling with whole concepts.
+You want to make sure to **add a note about the students struggle** to their admin profile on Learn and make sure to **email or slack the Technical Coach manager** the link to this issue so we can get the student some help from the Section Leads.

 ### All other issues - Through Jira

 - IDE: Any issues related to the Learn IDE